Select Page

 “And Saul’s servants said unto him, Behold now, an EVIL SPIRIT FROM GOD troubleth thee” (1 Samuel 16:15, AKJV.
 EMPHASIS ADDED).

-We now have four references from 1 Samuel 16 which implicitly state that an evil spirit comes from God, but Joseph only felt compelled to correct two of them.
-Some astute scholar has since modified these verses in the JST, though no change was made to another instance in Judges 9:23.
-The JST was not published during the life of Joseph Smith, Jr., so the discrepancies remained.
+We now see four instances in 1 Samuel 16 where the implication is that an evil spirit originates from God, yet Joseph only saw fit to correct two of them.
+Subsequently, a diligent scholar has revised these verses in the JST, though no adjustments were made to a similar instance in Judges 9:23.
+Since the JST was not published during Joseph Smith Jr.’s lifetime, these inconsistencies persisted.

-The trend of focusing on an issue and skipping changes to other verses was common during Joseph’s revisions.
-One would think that he would have “caught” these problems if he detailed the other chapters of the Old Testament in the same manner as he did Genesis.
-However, given the fact that he modified 1 Samuel 16:16, but NOT the two verses before it, leaves little doubt that inspiration, at this point, in modifying the Bible was lacking teeth.
+The pattern of addressing certain issues while overlooking changes to other verses was a common occurrence in Joseph’s revisions.
+It would be reasonable to expect that he would have noticed these discrepancies if he had approached the other chapters of the Old Testament with the same level of detail as he did Genesis.
+However, the fact that he amended 1 Samuel 16:16 but neglected the two preceding verses strongly suggests that, at this juncture, the inspiration for modifying the Bible lacked coherence.